tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/MaskedAutoregressiveFlow.md

 iaf.log_prob(0.)  # Expensive; uses `tf.while_loop`, no Bijector caching.

 # In many (if not most) cases the default `shift_and_log_scale_fn` will be a
 # poor choice.
-Here's an example of using a "shift only" version and with a
+Here's an example of using a 'shift only' version and with a
 # different number/depth of hidden layers.
 shift_only = True
 maf_no_scale_hidden2 = tfd.TransformedDistribution(